Child abuse: United States

+In a year-long period between 2019 and 2020, approximately 8.4 out of every 1,000 children were abused or neglected, a number equating to 618,000 children.
+77.2% of the perpetrators were parents, the majority of which were one parent acting alone.
+37.6% of child abuse was perpetrated by mothers acting alone, and 23.6% was perpetrated by fathers acting alone.
+20.7% of child abuse was committed by both parents.

 Examples

 Child labor

 Child trafficking is the recruitment, transportation, transfer, harbouring or receipt of children for the purpose of exploitation.
 Children are trafficked for purposes such as of commercial sexual exploitation, bonded labour, camel jockeying, child domestic labour, drug couriering, child soldiering, illegal adoptions, and begging.
 It is difficult to obtain reliable estimates concerning the number of children trafficked each year, primarily due to the covert and criminal nature of the practice.
 The International Labour Organization estimates that 1.2 million children are trafficked each year.

 Child labor refers to the employment of children in any work that deprives children of their childhood, interferes with their ability to attend regular school, or is mentally, physically, socially or morally dangerous and harmful.
 The International Labour Organization considers such labor to be a form of exploitation and abuse of children.
 Child labor refers to those occupations which infringe the development of children (due to the nature of the job or lack of appropriate regulation) and does not include age appropriate and properly supervised jobs in which minors may participate.
 According to ILO, globally, around 215 million children work, many full-time.
 Many of these children do not go to school, do not receive proper nutrition or care, and have little or no time to play.
 More than half of them are exposed to the worst forms of child labor, such as child prostitution, drug trafficking, armed conflicts and other hazardous environments.
 There exist several international instruments protecting children from child labor, including the Minimum Age Convention, 1973 and the Worst Forms of Child Labour Convention.

 More girls under 16 work as domestic workers than any other category of child labor, often sent to cities by parents living in rural poverty such as in restaveks in Haiti.